GyroInc/gyrogame-unity/Documentation/SRS.md

 ### 3.5 Performance

 Unity has a baseline hardware requirement that must be met for it to work.
-However the game will not be an AAA title thus most computers will work.
+However the game will not be an AAA title thus most computers will be able to run the game.

 #### 3.5.1 Response time